 The Tan Hill Inn sits isolated at 528m (1730ft) above sea level... yet is usually always busy with celebratory walkers and cyclists alike who have managed to make their way up to it.
 The Inn itself dates back to the 17th century and you can see this in its simple charm with its exposed beams, wood-burning fireplace, and welcoming atmosphere.

 Ensure you grab a pint of local ale, a spot of lunch, and then head back down to Keld via Robert's seat with views to Nine Standards Rigg. a group of nine cairns along the escarpment to your right.
-The path eventually passes Ravenseat farm, the home of the Yorkshire Shepherdess, Amanda Owen.
+The path eventually passes Ravenseat farm, the home of the Yorkshire Shepherdess Amanda Owen.

-Whilst one of the obvious highlights of today's walk is being able to say you've had a pint at the highest pub in Britain, there is also the a potential opportunity for an al-fresco cream tea stop at Ravenseat Farm, famously owned by the "Yorkshire Shepherdess" Amanda Owen, her husband and her 9 kids - they are featured on the British television show "Our Yorkshire Farm" giving an inside peek into the life of a working Yorkshire Farm.
-In the summer months (if you are lucky) they actually offer cream teas to walkers passing by their farm.
-For more information visit: https://www.yorkshireshepherdess.com/stay-or-visit/cream-teas/
+Whilst one of the obvious highlights of today's walk is being able to say you've had a pint at the highest pub in Britain, there is also the potential opportunity for an al-fresco cream tea stop at Ravenseat Farm, famously owned by the "Yorkshire Shepherdess" Amanda Owen, her husband and her 9 kids - they are featured on the British television show "Our Yorkshire Farm" giving an inside peek into the life of a working Yorkshire Farm.
+In the summer months (if you are lucky), they offer cream teas to walkers passing by their farm.
+For more information, visit: https://www.yorkshireshepherdess.com/stay-or-visit/cream-teas/

-Rest StopThe Tan Hill Inn
+Rest stopsThe Tan Hill Inn

 There are a few stretches where you must walk on the road as there is no pavement or verge.
 Walk on the right side facing the oncoming traffic.